 Hot Water Faucet

-It is a challenge to secure any hot water faucet from being used, especially as you cannot raise the hot water tap out of your Toddlers reach!
+It is a challenge to secure any hot water faucet from being used, primarily as you cannot raise the hot water tap out of your toddler’s reach!

 You can, however, purchase a safety guard for faucets.

-Again, I know that it is important to realize that kids sometimes need to learn the hard way, but I would prefer it if they did not hurt themselves in the process!
+Again, I know that it is essential to realize that kids sometimes need to learn the hard way, but I would prefer it if they did not hurt themselves!

-As soon as your little one begins to crawl you should be arming each flight of stairs with a stair gate, it is common sense!
+As soon as your little one begins to crawl, it would be best if you were arming each flight of stairs with a stair gate.
+It is common sense!

-When I was deciding how many stair gates I need, I considered all possibilities.
-What is my Son went sleepwalking in the night?
+When deciding how many stair gates I needed, I considered all possibilities.
+What if my son went sleepwalking in the night?
 Would I be happy if he left his bedroom?
-If he did, is there a room that I prefer for him not to go?
-Are there any rooms in the house that I do not want him to go into even if he is awake?
+If he did, is there a room that I prefer for him not to go to?
+Are there any rooms in the house that I do not want him to go into, even if he is awake?

-When I enter the home of a friend, I stalk the living room to see what is easily breakable.
-The most common items are all made of glass, which is especially true if they do not have any Children.
+When I enter a friend’s home, I stalk the living room to see what is easily breakable.
+The most common items are made of glass, especially if they do not have any children.

-Have a look throughout your home for any glass objects that your Toddler can reach up and grab.
-If there are any objects, then you can bet your bottom dollar they will be broken within weeks!
+Have a look throughout your home for any glass objects that your toddler can reach up and grab.
+If there are any objects, you can bet your bottom dollar they will break them within weeks!

-Batteries can be extremely dangerous to Toddlers and Babies, especially the button battery types!
+Batteries can be hazardous to toddlers and babies, especially the button battery types!

-I always store batteries on a top shelf.
-Sure, I get some complaints when my Wife cannot reach them but it is better to be safe than sorry, right?
+I always store batteries on a top-shelf.
+Sure, I get complaints when my wife cannot reach them, but it is better to be safe than sorry, right?

-This is not simply cords which are attached to blinds, there are many household items that have a cord attached to them which could cause an accident where your Toddler is strangled.
-It doesn’t bear thinking about!
+This is not simply cords that are attached to blinds.
+Many household items have a cord attached to them, which could cause an accident where your toddler is strangled.
+It doesn’t bear thinking about it!

-Most blinds already have a safety item which needs to be installed with the cord to ensure that it will not strangle anybody.
+Most blinds already have a safety item that must be installed with the cord to ensure that it will not strangle anybody.
 Use it.
 Always install it.

-Take some time to check through your home to identify any loose cords which can be reached by your Toddler and secure them, or remove them completely.
+Take some time to check through your home to identify any loose cords that your toddler can reach, secure, or remove.

-For a start, your Toddler will be attracted to the pretty lights and may decide to wrap them around their neck.
-See above, I do not need to tell you how dangerous that can be.
+Your toddler will be attracted to the pretty lights for a start and may decide to wrap them around their neck.
+See above.
+I do not need to tell you how dangerous that can be.

 Not only are they a strangulation hazard, but some cheaply made fairy lights have been known to cause house fires.

-I always ensure every fairly light is switched off before retiring to bed!
-It is worse around the Christmas period, where it can take some time to go through them all!
+I always ensure every fairy light is switched off before retiring to bed!
+It is worse around the Christmas period when it can take some time to go through them all!

 Picture Frames Falling

-This one is unlikely to happen however, it is something that I thought about some time ago.
-It is a potential hazard and something that you really should prepare for, just in case.
+This one is unlikely to happen.
+However, it is something that I thought about some time ago.
+It is a potential hazard and something that you should prepare for, just in case.

-I first noticed this when my Wife decided to create a photo wall.
+I first noticed this when my wife decided to create a photo wall.
 Exactly 2 hours after the decision, she had put up over 20 photographs on the wall, all inside photo frames.
-I must admit, it looked good then, and it looks better now that we have added more as time has progressed.
+It looked good then, and it looks better now that we have added more as time has progressed.

-A few days after the initial set up, my Son was playing underneath the photo wall and bashed into it, as these boisterous male Toddlers do, right?
-Immediately after impact, the wall shook and I thought some of the frames were going to tumble down onto my Sons head.
-They didn’t…but they could have!
+A few days after the initial setup, my son played underneath the photo wall and bashed into it, as these boisterous male toddlers do, right?
+Immediately after the impact, the wall shook, and I thought some of the frames would tumble down onto my son’s head.
+They didn’t, but they could have!

-Pens, pencils, needles…sharp objects are commonplace in most homes, but it is only when you have a Toddler to control that you realize just how dangerous these objects can be!
+Pens, pencils, needles, sharp objects are commonplace in most homes, but only when you have a toddler to control that you realize how dangerous these objects can be!

-Take a look around your home and make a note of all the sharp items that your Toddler can reach.
-Now imagine your Toddler picking it up and running down a hall, still not very steady on their feet.
+Take a look around your home and note all the sharp items that your toddler can reach.
+Imagine your toddler picking it up and running down a hall, still not very steady on their feet.
 Does your stomach turn?
 Mine does just thinking about it.

 Remove all sharp objects and place them high enough so they cannot be reached by Toddler’s hands.

-As I look around now I can see sharp pencils and pens, along with a fork that somehow made it out of the cutlery drawer.
+As I look around now, I can see sharp pencils and pens and a fork that somehow made it out of the cutlery drawer.

-If you want to Toddler-proof your home then somewhere near the top of the list should be moving all cleaning equipment, especially the Bleach!
-Each year, 25,000 Children attended hospital after ingesting poison.
+If you want to toddler-proof your home, somewhere near the top of the list should be moving all cleaning equipment, especially the Bleach!
+Each year, 25,000 Children attended the hospital after ingesting poison.

-One of the first things I did was move all items that I didn’t want my Son to drink if he got a little thirsty.
-Drinking cleaning equipment will cause some serious health problems, so always be aware of where each item is at all times, and store them out of reach.
+One of the first things I did was move all items that I didn’t want my son to drink if he got a little thirsty.
+Drinking cleaning equipment will cause serious health problems, so always be aware of where each item is and store them out of reach.

-I simply moved everything to a storage unit at head height (that’s my head, not my Sons).
+I moved everything to a storage unit at head height (that’s my head, not my son’s).
 I do not want him to reach them, and now he cannot.

-It is second only to cleaning equipment, there is also another liquid that you do not want your Toddler drinking.
-Mostly because it will make them poorly, but also because you do not want them to drink YOUR alcohol, right?
+It is second only to cleaning equipment.
+There is also another liquid that you do not want your toddler drinking.
+It will primarily make them poorly because you do not want them to drink YOUR alcohol.

-Store alcoholic beverages well away from your Toddlers reach.
-Again, I suggest moving them high enough so they cannot reach.
+Store alcoholic beverages well away from your toddler’s reach.
+Again, I suggest moving them high enough so they cannot reach them.

-8,000 Children are injured each year as the result of a fall in the home.
+8,000 Children are injured each year due to a fall in the home.

-Bed falls are very common with Toddlers because they literally DO NOT stop moving when they are asleep.
+Bed falls are widespread with toddlers because they DO NOT stop moving when they are asleep.
 You would have thought they would have burnt all of their energy running around all day, right?

 They are easy to install and easy to use.
-You can be sure that your Toddler will not fall out with a bed guard in place.
-Plus it means you get more quality sleep because it is one thing that you do not have to worry about!
+You can be sure that your toddler will not fall out with a bed guard.
+Plus, it means you get more quality sleep because it is one thing that you do not have to worry about!

-When we are visiting friends I usually have one pass through each of the rooms my Son is likely to play in, removing various objects that he will hurt himself on.
-It is even more of a challenge when we visit friends who do not have Children!
+When we visit friends, I usually have one pass through each of the rooms my son is likely to play in, removing various objects that he will hurt himself on.
+It is even more of a challenge when we visit friends who do not have children!